Header Top Bar

 EntrePass

 The EntrePass qualifies entrepreneurs to incorporate new private limited companies in Singapore.
-It is specifically aimed towards entrepreneurs who wish to build innovative technology, R&D and biotech businesses in Singapore.
+It specifically aims at entrepreneurs who wish to build innovative technology, R&D, and biotech businesses in Singapore.
 To qualify, entrepreneurs must meet at least one of the following criteria:

 • Hold an intellectual property